One Day in Sedona – An Awesome Arizona Day Trip

 4. Book a Jeep Tour

-Jeep tours through Mormon Canyon and Red Rock Crossing in Sedona are a must-do for anyone visiting the area.
+Jeep tours in Sedona are a top thing to do for anyone visiting the area.
 Leave the driving to your jeep tour guide, who’ll take you on an exciting ride around some of the most breathtaking landscapes of Sedona.
-As you drive deeper into the canyon, you will come across stunning views and incredible rock formations not visible off the main roads.
+As you drive deeper into the canyon, you will come across stunning views and incredible rock formations not visible from the main roads.

 The jeep tour guides are knowledgeable and friendly – offering fascinating facts about Sedona’s history and geology and tips on where to find the best photo opportunities.